Buytition/pub_docs/FEATURES.md

 * [vehicle price quotes reader API](#vehicle-price-quotes-reader-api), extracts vehicle and price quotes information, if any, from input text or html
 * [vehicle dealer info reader API](#vehicle-dealer-info-reader-api), extracts vehicle dealer information, if any, from input text or html

+### Unique Advantages

+* While other entity extraction API vendors (such as [Lexalytics](https://www.lexalytics.com/technology/entity-extraction) or [ParallelDots](https://www.paralleldots.com/named-entity-recognition)) usually extract general entities (people, places, dates, companies, products, jobs, and titles), we are specialized in extracting vehicle and price quotes entities and their relationship from documents
+* While other entity extraction API vendors usually process text form documents only, our API is capable to process both HTML and text form of documents

 ### Use Cases

-#### Inbound Email Processing Automation
+* **Empower Your Chatbot NLU to Understand Pricing Intent** say you are developing a chatbot for a car dealer, integrating Reader Bot API into your chatbot's NLU will immediately give it the power of identifying pricing intent of customers.
+The accuracy of pricing intent will be at level of vehicle year make and model and customer's desired price quotes.
+* **Collect Competitive Vehicle Pricing Data Automatically**, say you have access to raw documents data with vehicle pricing either vehicle shopping email messages or a set of car dealer web pages, ,then you may use Reader Bot API to process these documents quickly and automatically build a vehicle and price quotes database ( (provide a view of vehicle price discounts from DB)). .
-For **inbound email processing tool vendors**, for example, [Gmelius](https://gmelius.com) which offers smart follow-ups feature for sales workforce,  Reader Bot API empowers you to automatically identify car shopping emails, assign proper tags to them and extract dealer information and/or vehicle price quote information from them automatically.
+* **Inbound Email Processing Automation**, for inbound email processing tool vendors, such as [Gmelius](https://gmelius.com) which offers smart follow-ups feature for sales workforce,  Reader Bot API empowers you to automatically identify car shopping emails, assign proper tags to them and extract dealer information and/or vehicle price quote information from them automatically.

 ### Vehicle Price Quotes Reader API